 But when this 2008 study compared over thirty breeds of dog, the German Shepherds included weren’t any more likely than average to be aggressive to humans or other dogs.

-Nor were German Shepherds one of the breeds regarded as particularly high risk for aggression at the end of this Spanish study.
+Nor was this breed regarded as particularly high risk for aggression at the end of this Spanish study.

 They are big, strong dogs who should always be supervised around children.